imapex/aic_app/README.md

-# Automated Infrastructure Configuration Framework v1.0
+# Automated Infrastructure Configuration v1.0

-We are probably going to use the MIT Licenses.

-## Description

-The Automated Infrastructure Configuration (AIC) Framework is a microservce based application that leverages APIs, on platforms created by Cisco Systems, to automate common infrastructure configuration tasks.
+The Automated Infrastructure Configuration (AIC) application is a microservce based application that leverages APIs, on platforms created by Cisco Systems, to automate common infrastructure configuration tasks.

 ### Table of Contents